GarySimons/Gary_Simons/README.md

 * I restructured by folders and put the files in their right pages, and was able to get the html pages to load inside the block code.

 #### Heroku app
 * Having linked my Heroku app to update every time I pushed to my repository.
 I was happy that all would be fine.
-It was deloying to Heroku and looked good.
+It was deploying to Heroku and looked good.
 * However, my app just kept giving me an error when I tried to launch it.
 * It was discovered that the problem was that I had set up an **env.py** file, that was being hidden in a **.gitignore file** to keep my password safe.
 This information wasn't being uploaded to Heroku, so it couldn't work.
 * I therefore had to set the value for the this in the **Config Vars** of Heroku.
 Once there, Heroku could read it and the app worked.